dfardev/dfardev.github.io/_projects/IHTEFY/index.md

 ---
 layout: post
-title: IHTEFY
+title:  I.H.T.E.F.Y.
+(I Hope This Email Finds You)
-description: Current Unreal Engine game project I.H.T.E.F.Y.
-(I Hope This Email Finds You).
-Leading a small team of cross discipline talents to create an office simulation horror game in Unreal Engine.
-Currently in the early stages of design and development.
-I fulfill the lead technical design and programming roles for the project.
-The current release is slated for late 2027.
+description: I am currently serving as lead technical designer and programmer on I.H.T.E.F.Y., a narrative-driven office simulation horror game built in Unreal Engine.
+I am leading a small, cross-disciplinary team through the early stages of design and development, focusing on gameplay systems, technical implementation, and team coordination.
+The project is targeting a late 2027 release.
 skills:
   - Unreal Engine
   - 3D game scripting